szetyng/HLP5/VisualTest/Documentation/SingleR.md

 # Documentation
 This zip file contains code that accepts as input an assembler line with instructions for LDR, STR, LDRB and STRB, then parses and executes it in a similar manner that [VisUAL](https://salmanarif.bitbucket.io/visual/index.html) does.
-The parsing and execution of the instructions are done in the `Memory` module, and the processing between these two functions are done in the `CommonTop` module.
+The parsing and execution of the instructions are done in the `SingleR` module, and the processing between these two functions are done in the `CommonTop` module.
 Any differences from VisUAL will be documented here.
 Further explanation on the usage of the code is available [below](#usage), and information on how to run the tests is available in the [test plan](#test-plan).
 How my code contributes to the group deliverable can be seen from its [usage](#usage) and from the [specifications](#specifications).

 ## Table of contents
 - [Specifications](#specifications)